ubio/node-framework/docs/structure.md

     });
 ```

-> Note: you don't have to import `reflect-metadata` everywhere; having it only in `entrypoint` is sufficient.
+> Note: you don't have to import `reflect-metadata` everywhere; having it only in bin entrypoints is sufficient.